swat-model/pySWATPlus/docs/userguide/sensitivity_analysis.md

 ```

-## High-Level Sobol-Based Sensitivity Simulation Interface
+## Sobol-Based Simulation Interface

-This high-level interface automates the sensitivity simulation workflow.
+This high-level interface automates the sensitivity simulation workflow using Sobol samples.
 It includes:

 - Automatic generation of Sobol samples for the defined parameter space
 - Parallel computation to accelerate simulation runs